-The battery assures as much 70 miles (110 km) of riding range, making it a standout among the other lines in the catalog.
+The battery assures as much as 70 miles (110 km) of riding range, making it a standout among the other lines in the catalog.
 With all things considered, the Mavaro is a solid commuter e-bike.

-Cannondale Moterra Neo Product Line
+Cannondale Moterra Neo Model Line

 The predecessor of the Habit, the Moterra line is still unrivaled as far as riding range and high-torque riding are concerned.
 It sets a high standard in electric mountain biking and pretty much delivers what the ultimate eMTB experience is like.

-The Bosch Performance Line CX motor offers abundant assist that could get you over steep climbs in no time.
+The Bosch Performance Line CX motor offers abundant assistance that could get you over steep climbs in no time.
 The removable battery pack makes for easy charging and guarantees as much as 115 miles (185 km).
 All of these things are offered while keeping weight down, typical from its aluminum frame designs and use of lightweight, high-end motors.

 Shimano hydraulic brakes, smartphone support, GPS, and lights are some of the accessories that either come on hand or can be added at any time.
 Unlike most Cannondale models, it also has to be noted that the battery integrates well with the frame (i.e. it doesn’t cause the latter to have to adjust to it).